6 Steps to Provide Excellent Multilingual Customer Service

 Every time a customer chooses to talk to a representative of a company, chances are that they have already tried various other methods.
 Native speakers understand the cultural nuances that are associated with a language or region and can often pick-up verbal cues that non-native speakers cannot.
 However, this can often be expensive and you may not always find native speakers of a foreign language, locally.

 This is a viable option if you need reps to be present in person such as front desk staff or if you need someone to attend to client calls or live chat.

-According to Zendesk, 91% of customers would rather use an online self-help tool like a knowledge base if it were customized according to their needs.
-The interesting thing to note here is that customers expect customization and that includes language.
+According to Zendesk, 91% of customers would rather use an online self-help tool like a knowledge base if it were customised according to their needs.
+The interesting thing to note here is that customers expect customisation and that includes language.
 No one likes to explain their problems to multiple agents over the phone or stay on hold for countless hours.
 For the technologically aware and savvy customer, online self-help is a gold mine that’s waiting to be found.

 Creating a multilingual knowledge base and regularly updating the content is a great way to increase customer satisfaction and reduce the cost of hiring multilingual support reps.

 4. Choose the right platform to provide multilingual service

 Technology is the greatest enabler in today’s time.
 Regardless of the type of support you decide to provide, choosing the right customer service tool will be an activity you will need to carefully engage in.

 If you are at the nascent stage of your business, you may require only a support ticket system which provides a common team inbox and a customisable knowledge base.
 For more mature organisations with a full-fledged customer support department, multi-channel support tools with additional features such as live chat, and social media support may be required.

 There are numerous tools in the market that support the functions listed above.
 However, do your research carefully as not all of them can support multiple languages.